| Read Time: 8 minutes | Car Accidents

 Paying the deductible can feel like salt in the wound if you’re not at fault.
 Fortunately, with legal help, you may be able to recover that cost through subrogation.
 An experienced New Jersey car accident lawyer can help ensure you don’t foot the bill for someone else’s mistake.

-Do You Get Your Deductible Back If You’re Not at Fault?
+Do You Get Your Deductible Back If You’re Not at Fault in New Jersey?

 If you had to pay a deductible after a car accident that wasn’t your fault, you may be able to get that money back.
 This process is called subrogation.